 The chemistry program at Stevens is accredited by ACS.

 Information regarding American Chemical Society accreditation may be directed to:

 American Chemical Society

 1155 Sixteenth Street NW

 Washington, DC 20036

-All of Stevens’ undergraduate and graduate business programs are accredited by AACSB, placing Stevens among the 5 percent of business schools globally to earn this distinction.
+All Stevens’ undergraduate and graduate business programs are accredited by AACSB, placing Stevens among the 5 percent of business schools globally to earn this distinction.
 AACSB provides internationally recognized, specialized accreditation for business and accounting programs at the bachelor's, master's and doctoral levels.
 The AACSB accreditation standards challenge post-secondary educators to pursue excellence and continuous improvement throughout their business programs.
-AACSB accreditation is known, worldwide, as the longest standing, most recognized form of specialized/professional accreditation an institution and its business programs can earn.
+AACSB accreditation is known worldwide as the longest-standing, most recognized form of specialized/professional accreditation an institution and its business programs can earn.

 Information regarding AACSB and inquiries and complaints may be directed to:

 777 South Harbour Island Boulevard